Generic stabilizers for simple algebraic groups: Introduction

 \subsection{Acknowledgements}

-The results in this paper weave together and rest on several recent papers, including \cite{GurLawther1} and \cite{GurLawther2}.
+The results in this paper weave together and rest on several recent papers, including \cite{GurLawther}.
 Although Ross Lawther is not listed here as a co-author, this work would not have been possible without his contributions.
-We also thank David Stewart for his comments on an earlier version of this article.
+We also thank David Stewart and a referee for their valuable comments on an earlier version of this article.